J.P. Crawford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

-- The Twins' 3.71 team ERA ranks third across all league pitching staffs.
+- The Twins have a 3.75 team ERA that ranks third across all MLB pitching staffs.

-- The Twins give up the seventh-fewest home runs in baseball (98 total, one per game).
+- Twins pitchers combine to give up 99 home runs (one per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.